 Lofts

-The P790 set tops our TaylorMade golf clubs reviews list in the best distance irons category.
-These irons work for mid and low handicappers seeking additional yards without sacrificing forgiveness.
+The P790 set tops our TaylorMade golf clubs review list in the best distance irons category.
+These irons work for mid and high-handicappers seeking additional yards without sacrificing too much forgiveness.
 These irons are built to provide explosive ball speed, an enlarged sweet spot, and a pure feel.

-8620 carbon steel reduces the face thickness by 37.5%, which helps push the CG down and accelerate ball speed.
+8620 carbon steel reduces the face thickness by 37.5%, thus giving the irons a low center of gravity and accelerated ball speed.
 Reducing the chunkiness of the face saves mass, which the engineers repositioned in the sole.
 This lowers the CG to encourage high launching, soft landing iron shots.

 A Thru-Slot Speed Pocket adds to the distance superiority of the P790 range.
 It also increases clubface flex and helps you combat low-face strikes.
 The additional flexibility helps you produce adequate distance when catching it out of this zone.